ITfoxtec/FoxIDs/docs/up-party-howto-saml-2.0-nemlogin.md

   - Create citizens test users in [MitID emulator](https://pp.mitid.dk/test-tool/frontend/#/create-identity)
   - Create citizens and employee test users in [MitID simulator](https://mitidsimulator.test-nemlog-in.dk/Home/Create) (login with username and password)

-> A sample showing the NemLog-in integrations is configured in the FoxIDs `test-corp` with the up-party name `nemlogin_oidc`.
-The configuration uses a separate track where the NemLog-in integrations is configured and converted from SAMl 2.0 to OpenId Connect.
-> You can test NemLog-in login with the [online web app sample](https://aspnetcoreoidcallupsample.itfoxtec.com) ([sample docs](samples.md#aspnetcoreoidcauthcodealluppartiessample)) application by clicking `Log in` and then `Danish NemLog-in TEST` for the test environment or `Danish NemLog-in` for production.
+> Transform the [DK privilege XML claim](claim-transform-dk-privilege.md) to a JSON claim.

 ## Consider separate track

-NemLog-in requires the Relying Party (RP) to use a OSES certificate and [extensive logging](#logging).
+NemLog-in requires the Relying Party (RP) to use a OSES3 certificate and [extensive logging](#logging).
 Therefore, consider connecting NemLog-in in a separate track where the OCES3 certificate and log level can be configured without affecting anything else.

 ![Connect to NemLog-in and use track link](images/how-to-nemlogin-track-link.svg)